 British Red Cross: First Aid for a Head Injury

-As the weather turns wetter and the temperatures drop, the little ones in your setting are more likely to slip or fall when exploring outside activities.
-This may result in a bang to the head.
+As the weather becomes wetter and temperatures begin to fall, outdoor play can become a little more hazardous for the children in your care.
+Slippery surfaces increase the risk of slips or tumbles, which could lead to a bang to the head.
 A child with a head injury may be in pain or have a headache.
 There may be a lump on their head, and they may look pale.

-Here’s how to help if a child in your setting suffers a head injury:
+Here’s how to help if a child in your care suffers a head injury:

 1. Make sure they rest and apply something cold to the injury – for example, frozen vegetables wrapped in a tea towel.